-Stroke can rob bladder control resulting in urine leak.
+Stroke can rob bladder control resulting in urine leaks.
 Evidence-based methods exist to regain bladder control.
 However, urine leaks can occur while attempting those methods to monitor success as well as choosing the correct absorbent products to contain such urine leaks.

 How important is measuring the amount of urine leaked?